Ryan-B1yth/CLONE_stock_take_app/README.md

 - Content
   - All template files were written by the developer.
-  - User information is written by said respective user.
+  - User information is written by each respective user.

 ### **Acknowledgements**